niladam/laravel-zabbix/README.md

 This package provides a seamless way to send metrics, alerts, and notifications to a Zabbix server within PHP & Laravel applications.
 It includes powerful abstractions, support for named configurations, and simplified usage via `make` methods.

-The package borrows code and is inspired by the [Zabbix sender ](https://github.com/zarplata/zabbix-sender-php) package.
-Some credits go to [zarplata](https://github.com/zarplata)
+The package borrows code and is inspired by the [Zabbix sender](https://github.com/zarplata/zabbix-sender-php) package.
+Some credits go to [zarplata](https://github.com/zarplata).

 ---